tostasqb/qb-docs/docs/devops/2-docker.md

 So, basically you have a nice PC or Mac (or something else) and depending on your project you end up installing multiple softwares.
 You work on a Ruby project so you install ruby, you then go to a Visual Studio project so you install that on your computer and so on and on.
 As a developer, these two alternatives gives you the chance to keep your computer clean by making a VM or modularize your apps/softwares in containers and get rid of those (optionally) when the project comes to an end without having to format your computer because is getting slow and sluggish.

-## Docker's bases
+## Docker basics

-Keep this basic commands in mind:
+Keep these basic commands in mind:

 - docker run <image>
 - docker start <name|id>